 The massive 2.3-litre three-cylinder inline engine has a respectable 146bhp, but what’s truly impressive is that with 221nm at 2,750rpm it has more torque at idle than many superbikes at full revs.
 This all adds to the thrill of the ride and ensures that other cruisers will be as just a tiny dot in your mirrors as it impressively delivers full strength within the first three gears.

-Triumph describe the Triumph Speed Triple RS as the most explosive and adrenalin-charged Street bike they have ever produced.
-With more raw power than the Triple R it replaces it still retains the characteristic Triumph well-mannered handling creating a versatile bike that can be ridden everyday as well as tearing it up on the track.
+Triumph describes the Triumph Speed Triple RS as the most explosive and adrenalin-charged Street bike they have ever produced.
+With more raw power than the Triple R, it replaces it still retains the characteristic Triumph well-mannered handling creating a versatile bike that can be ridden every day as well as tearing it up on the track.

 Featuring Triumph’s a three-cylinder 1055cc engine the Speed Triple RS offers 150hp at 10,500rpm so packs a considerable punch.
 The acceleration is smooth and sophisticated utilising a ride-by-wire throttle.